yormy/tripwire-laravel/docs/v1/guide/references/wires/requestsize.md

 <!--@include: ./_attackscore.md-->

 ## Tripwires
-Specify the maximum size of fields in the request
+Specify the maximum size of a field in the request.

 ## Example
 ```php